StatelessSoftware/ContactStorm/README.md

-# ContactStorm - The lightning fast way for contacts to poor in.
+# ContactStorm
-Vanilla JS Client Side Contact Form Handler
+### The lightning fast way to let leads come pouring in

 ## Prereq.